mzsolt68/greenfox-orientation-exam/javacs.md

 ### GET `/`
   - the endpoint should render an HTML displaying the main page

-### POST `/matrix/:validtype`
+### POST `/matrix`
-  - this endpoint should be responsible for sending the matrix with the need of relevant validation type
+  - this endpoint should be responsible for sending the matrix with the need of relevant validation type (symmetric or increasing)

 ### GET `/matrixes`
-  - this endpoint should query every matrix that were successfully saved and valid
+  - this `REST` endpoint should query every matrix that were successfully saved and valid

 ## 2) Question time

 ### What is the difference between primary key and foreign key in database?

-### What is the difference between the onload and the readystatechange provided by the XMLHttpRequest object?
+### What is the difference between unit and integration test?